-The Pupil Council and Clober Consultative Committee meet throughout the year; the Pupil Council meet with Mrs Greer and help to make decisions that affect pupils throughout the year, such as film night choices and playground games equipment.
+The Pupil Council meet throughout the year; the Pupil Council meet with Mrs Greer and help to make decisions that affect pupils throughout the year, such as film night choices and playground games equipment.
 The Eco Committee meet with Miss Robertson and were recently awarded an "outstanding" award from Keep Scotland Beautiful.
+In addition, we have Junior Road Safety Officers who contribute to the school travel plan and safe parking initiatives.
+Playground leaders ensure that playground equipment is always available, in good order and accounted for.
+Our librarians promote reading throughout the school and co-ordinate l=book borrowing for their class.
+We are currently training digital leaders to assist learners with IT skills and troubleshooting.